SBA Paycheck Protection Program Loans ("First Draw PPP")

 What is an SBA PPP loan?

-An SBA PPP loan provides small businesses struggling with the impact of COVID-19 with a forgivable loan of up to 2.5x of the business’s average monthly payroll costs.
-All or some of the loan can be forgiven if the busiiness follows SBA’s PPP loan forgiveness rules.
+An SBA PPP loan provided small businesses struggling with the impact of COVID-19 with a forgivable loan of up to 2.5x of the business’s average monthly payroll costs.
+All or some of the loan can be forgiven if the business follows SBA’s PPP loan forgiveness rules.

 First PPP loan details

-- Loan amount: You can borrow up to 2.5x your business’s average monthly payroll costs
+- Loan amount: You could have borrowed up to 2.5x your business’s average monthly payroll costs

 - Interest rate: 1%, fixed for the life of the loan

-- Term: 5-year term; payments are not required until loan forgiveness
+- Term: 5-year term; payments were not required until loan forgiveness was determined

 - Fees: No fees